Spectrum Shareholders In Limbo As FDA Delays Rolontis Decision Date, Agrees To Discuss Poziotinib (NASDAQ:SPPI)

 Across its other cohorts, the company is experimenting with different doses, including twice daily dosing (8mg BID), and lower single daily dosage (6 or 8mg as opposed to 10mg), since side-effects related to a 16mg dose make a smaller (or twice daily) dose preferable.

 Spectrum management plans to push ahead with its NDA based on Cohort 2 results without waiting for results from Cohort 3 - which offers a potential opportunity as a first-line therapy - which ought to be available before the end of the year.
-When prompted by analysts on the earnings call, management pointed out the FDA was aware of all cohorts, but insisted the company had met all criteria regarding Cohort 2 - as Chief Financial Officer Kurt Gustafson put it:
+When prompted by analysts on the earnings call, management pointed out the FDA was aware of all cohorts, but insisted the company had met all criteria regarding Cohort 2 - as Chief Medical Officer François Lebel put it:

 We had agreed with the FDA as to what we needed to show to make it a meaningful outcome.
 And we have met that.
 So that was done at 16 milligram once a day.
 So, in other words, you have a positive trial at a 16 milligram once a day.
 So, and that is the – that is the main discussion point for the pre-NDA meeting.
 In other words we’re saying look, we had an agreement, we’ve met what we needed to do, and now we would like to discuss, you know, what kind of data do you want to see, etcetera?